turbulem/ios-guidelines/README.md

 ## Singletons

+Generally avoid using them if possible, use dependency injection instead.
-Singleton objects should use a thread-safe pattern for creating their shared instance.
+Nevertheless, needed singleton objects should use a thread-safe pattern for creating their shared instance.
 ```objc
 + (instancetype)sharedInstance {
    static id sharedInstance = nil;